Living the life I love: the Abundant Content story

 Living in a small and rural (and insanely beautiful) town full of dreamy idealists means, for many, coming up with creative ways of making an income.
 Hence, small businesses abound here, but eventually what I noticed in my business classes and gatherings was that people wound up wallowing in buzzwords, webinars, multiple social media accounts, and blogging (stuff nobody warned them about before they hit the ground running) instead of doing what they were actually good at doing – running non-profits, building cabinets, operating a small press, making the best sauerkraut in existence or hawking fancy worm composting systems (just a short list).

-The clients I choose to work with are select small businesses and non-profits: people doing interesting and ethical works in the world that want to stay focused on doing that, and people who want a helping hand and a guiding light through places like “dark social” (that’s totally a thing, yes, and no, it’s not actually scary).
-I have years of technical, editorial and project management experience behind me and accomplish 99% of my work in-house (and for a while, literally “in the house”, though now I work from a lovely little office space in downtown Mount Shasta, California, and I have clients all over the world).
+The clients I choose to work with are select small businesses and non-profits and hail from all over the world: they are people doing interesting and ethical things hat want to stay focused on doing that, and people who want a helping hand and a guiding light through places like “dark social” (that’s totally a thing, yes, and no, it’s not actually scary).
+I have years of technical, editorial and project management experience behind me and accomplish 99% of my work in-house (literally!
+I used to rent a great little office in town, but recently I moved into a larger house with incredible views and lots of space to garden – I decided to move my office back home because it’s paradise here and the coffee breaks are way more enjoyable).

 I bet you’re here because…

 Probably the thing you came here to find out is whether or not I can actually write.
 Well, I can, and I do.
-A content portfolio is coming, and there’s also this blog.
+A content portfolio is coming.
+You can also read some of my writing on Medium, an incredible online community of writers and readers that is also my testing ground for new ideas.

 Here’s a secret: